 You might also explain the concept of “chargebacks.”
 Cathy Talley of Estate Sales of Virginia includes a provision about this in her contract that says the client is responsible for paying in the case of a chargeback.
 Chargebacks are essentially refunds—which means you lose the money.

 “When somebody charges an item or service, the credit card offers a provision where that charge can be disputed, and refunded.” said Talley.
 “Scammers sometimes do this to get out of paying, and the credit card company sides with the client.”

 This clause goes both ways.
 You may have a few make-it-or-break-it stipulations, or your client may want to back out for whatever reason.
 Instead of having the whole thing go up in smoke, work a termination agreement into your contract that ensures you’re compensated for the time and expense you already invested.
 That way, it’s not a total loss.

 Accounting for Regional Differences

 Not all estate sales operate the same way from city to city, let alone state to state.
+Things will operate differently in San Francisco versus Oklahoma City, or New Jersey versus Michigan.
 There are definite regional differences you’ll want to consider in your contract.
 In other words, don’t think you can just grab any old contract from anywhere and use it for your means.
 Nuances matter.